-Biology, Psychology.
+This subject goes well with: Biology, Psychology and Statistics.

-Introduction to your subject A Level Physical Education encourages students to immerse themselves in the world of sports, physical activity and PE, with the opportunity to perform or coach a sport from the AQA specification.
+A Level Physical Education encourages students to immerse themselves in the world of sports, physical activity and PE, with the opportunity to perform or coach a sport from the AQA specification.
 The course develops theoretical knowledge and understanding of the factors that underpin physical activity and sport, and how to use this knowledge to optimise performance.

-Course content During the 2 year course students will study a diverse range of topics relating to sport and physical activity, these include; applied anatomy and physiology, skill acquisition, sport and society, exercise physiology, biomechanical movement, sport psychology, sport and society and the role of technology in physical activity and sport.
-In each of these topics' students will develop the ability to describe, apply and analyse these topics to develop increased depth of understanding.
-Examinations Students will take 2 examinations at the end of Year 13, both contributing 35% to the final A Level grade.
-The examinations include multiple choice, short answer, and extended answer questions.
-Paper 1: Factors affecting participation in physical activity and sport (35% of the final A Level).
-This is mainly studied in Year 12.
-Paper 2: Factors affecting optimal performance in physical activity and sport (35% of the final A Level).
-These topics are mainly studied in Year 13.
-Non-examined assessment: Practical performance and written analysis in a full competitive physical activity sport (30% of final A Level).
+- Applied anatomy and physiolog.

+- + Skill acquisition.

+- + Sport and Society.

+- Exercise Physiology.

+- + Biomechanical Movement.

+- + Sport Psychology.

+- + Sport and Society

+- + The role of technology in physical activity and sport.

+In each of these topics' student will develop the ability to describe, apply and analyse these topics to develop increased depth of understanding.

+Both examinations include multiple choice, short answer, and extended answer questions.

+Paper 1: Factors affecting participation in physical activity and sport - written examination - 2 hours - 35% of the qualification (105 marks).

+Paper 2: Factors affecting optimal performance in physical activity and sport - written examination - 2 hours - 35% of the qualification (105 marks).

+Non-examined assessment: Practical performance and written analysis in a full competitive physical activity sport - 30% of the qualification (90 marks).

 Students assessed as a performer or coach in the full sided version of one activity through video evidence and a commentary form (15% of A Level).

 Written analysis of practical performance in a chosen sport in a fully competitive scenario (15% of A Level).

+Physics

-Physics Are you interested in: Design, Imaginative thought concepts, building, technology, experiments and maths?
-These are just some of the reasons why A Level Physics should be your subject pick.
+Are you interested in: Design, imaginative thought concepts, building, technology, experiments and Maths?
 A Level Physics is one of those subjects that blends theoretical and practical understanding with analytical skills.

-Head of subject: Mr Bowen-Price Exam board: AQA Exam code/s:
+Head of subject: Mr Bowen-Price

-AQA Physics Adv - 7408 A, B or C Entry requirements for A Level: Grade 6 in GCSE Physics or a Grade 66 in GCSE Combined Science and Grade 6 GCSE Maths.
+Exam code/s: 7408 A, B or C

+Entry requirements for A Level: Grade 6 in GCSE Physics or a Grade 66 in GCSE Combined Science and Grade 6 GCSE Maths.